tdnavarrom/INSE6120-Winter2024-Project-Group4/README.md

-# Oracle Padding Attacks
+# Oracle Padding Attack and its variants

 ## Introduction
 This repository contains attacks and documents related to oracle padding attack and it's variants.
-These attacks were done for the class INSE6120 at Concordia University in a safe environment.
+These attacks were deployed for the class INSE6120 at Concordia University in a safe environment.

 ## Authors